 The three axes of work:

-• This year, the music school of Petit Bourg, in collaboration with the Shelltone Whale Project, is offering its students the opportunity to follow whale singing and music sessions.
+- This year, the music school of Petit Bourg, in collaboration with the Shelltone Whale Project, is offering its students the opportunity to follow whale singing and music sessions.

-• Each student in this "formation" plays the instrument he usually works on.
-Pierre Lavagne de Castellan teaches the students the melodies of the whales.
-The students have to compose their own piece inspired by the whales' songs.
+- Each pupil in this 'group' plays the instrument he or she usually plays, and Pierre Lavagne de Castellan teaches the pupils the melodies of the whales.

-• The idea is that in time, the young musicians will be able to play with the humpback whales, on a catamaran specially designed for inter-species communication, using music as a vector of communication.
+The idea is that in time, the young musicians will be able to play with the humpback whales, on a catamaran specially designed for inter-species communication, using music as a vector of communication.
 We hope to renew the link between people and whales in Guadeloupe and then throughout the Caribbean.

 Guadeloupe is thus on the way to becoming the first island in the world where children play music with the whales that populate its waters, inter-species communication elevated to art...
 A sharing and mutual recognition that is destined to last from generation to generation...